Skip Navigation

 Epigenetics is a much newer field than genetics, only becoming a popular topic of research in the 1990s.
 It is the study of how your behavior and the environment – your choices and lived experiences – influence your genetics.

 There are dozens of ways to alter your epigenetics.
 This includes everything from aging to what you eat to getting the common cold.
-It’s thought that Type 1 diabetes, one of the most inheritable autoimmune diseases, is induced epigenetically after a virus changes the epigenetics for insulin-producing pancreatic cells.
+It’s thought that type 1 diabetes, one of the most inheritable autoimmune diseases, is induced epigenetically after a virus changes the epigenetics for insulin-producing pancreatic cells.

 Many epigenetic changes are reversible.
-For example, smoking cigarettes with nicotine can block your cells from reading parts of the AHHR gene, which prevents dioxins (a cancer-causing industrial pollutant) from harming the body as much.
-If you stop smoking, after some time the AHHR gene can be read like you’ve never smoked, effectively reversing the epigenetic changes.
+For example, smoking cigarettes with nicotine can block your cells from reading parts of the AHHR gene, one which prevents dioxins (a cancer-causing industrial pollutant) from harming the body as much.
+If you stop smoking, after some time, the AHHR gene can be read like you’ve never smoked, effectively reversing the epigenetic changes.

-How does Toolbox Genomics work?
+How does MyToolbox Genomics work?

-Toolbox Genomics measures your genetics and epigenetics to inform you about genetic variations you have and how your lifestyle choices have impacted the expression of your genes.
+MyToolbox Genomics measures your genetics and epigenetics to inform you about genetic variations you have and how your lifestyle choices have impacted the expression of your genes.
+Currently, they offer two different types of tests: DNA and epigenetics.

 Genetic testing

-Genetically, Toolbox Genomics isolates your DNA from saliva.
+Genetically, MyToolbox Genomics isolates your DNA from saliva.
 Once they have your DNA isolated, they analyze your nucleotides against well-studied single polymorphism nucleotides (SNPs).
-SNPs are points of common variation in people where our individual traits come from.
+SNPs — pronounced like “snips” — are points of common variation in people where our individual traits come from.
 They are single nucleotide differences, such as a place that would normally have a cytosine (C) replaced by thymine (T).

-We all have hundreds of SNPs in our genetic code; some of these make a difference in how we look or function, others don’t.
+We all have hundreds of SNPs in our genetic code; some of these make a difference in how we look or function, while others don’t.
 For example, a handful of SNPs determine whether or not you like the taste of cilantro.

-Toolbox Genomics partners with a CLIA- and CAP-certified laboratory that meets all of the gold standards for health and privacy.
-The researchers in this lab will look at SNPs that they’ve determined have a solid research background and that have been verified against a wide population of people (to avoid telling you information about genes that make a difference in one group of people that might not actually affect you).
+MyToolbox Genomics partners with a CLIA- and CAP-certified laboratory that meets all of the gold standards for health and privacy.
+The researchers in this lab will look at SNPs that they’ve determined have a solid research background and that have been verified against a wide population of people (to avoid telling you information about genes that make a difference in one group of people but might not actually affect you).
 They use over 1,000 different SNPs in this process to develop your profile.

 You won’t have each individual SNP worked out in your profile.
-While you can reach out to Toolbox Genomics to get that information, they compile your variations with related SNPs to give you information about traits, such as how caffeine affects your sleep.
+While you can reach out to MyToolbox Genomics to get that information, they compile your variations with related SNPs to give you information about traits, such as how caffeine affects your sleep.

 Epigenetic testing

-Methylation – the process of adding methyl groups, the most common form of epigenetic change, leading to previously “off” genes getting read – builds up with time.
-By looking at the number of methyl groups, Toolbox Genomics and their partner laboratory can determine whether you have a higher, lower, or average amount of methylation than people your age.
-This is how they figure out your “biological age” – it’s the amount of methylation you actually have.
+By looking at the number of methyl groups, MyToolbox Genomics and their partner laboratory can determine whether you have a higher, lower, or average amount of methylation than people your age.
+This is how they figure out your “biological age” — it’s the amount of methylation you actually have.
 They do this for a few specific functions as well:

 • Sight